 The BfR is not yet aware of any infections with SARS-CoV-2 via this transmission path.
 Coronaviruses can generally reach bakery products or fruit and vegetables through an infected person sneezing or coughing directly on them.
+They cannot multiply in food, as they need a living animal or human host to do this.
 A smear infection to another person then appears to be possible if the virus is transmitted shortly afterwards via the hands or the food itself to the mucous membranes of the mouth, throat or eyes.
 To protect yourself from virus transmission, it is crucially important to observe the general rules of everyday hygiene such as washing your hands regularly and keeping your hands away from your face.
 Bakery products in retail stores are usually protected from sneezing and coughing by customers by splash guards at the counter or self-service counters; these minimise the risk of contamination.
 When preparing fruit and vegetables, the general rules of hygiene should be observed, which include thorough washing of the food and frequent hand washing during the handling.

 Can coronaviruses be transmitted via meat products?